 Myth: “Adopting a child from foster care is expensive.”

-Many prospective parents do not know that adopting children from foster care is virtually free, while private or international adoptions can cost anywhere from $4,000 to $30,000 or more.
-A growing number of companies and government agencies offer adoption assistance as part of their employee benefit packages, including time off for maternity/paternity leave, financial incentives and other benefits.
-In addition, Congress has made federal tax credits available for foster care adoptions to help offset required fees, court costs, legal and travel expenses.
-Access IRS Form 8839
+While private or international adoptions can cost anywhere from $4,000 to $30,000 (or more!), adopting children from foster care is virtually free.
+And a growing number of companies and government agencies offer adoption assistance as part of their employee benefit packages–including time off for maternity/paternity leave, financial incentives and other benefits.